General

 David Smith; a centennial.
 Carmen Gimenez.

 DeGarthe; his life, marine art and sculpture.
+Douglas Pope.

 Desiderio Da Settignano; sculptor of Renaissance Florence.
 Marc Bormand.